Mexico

 Certification is in place for women-owned business enterprises (WeConnect).

-Certification is in place for LGBT-owned enterprises (NGLCC Network: Federación Mexicana de Empresarios LGBT (FME-LGBT))
+Certification is in place for LGBT-owned enterprises (NGLCC Network: Federación Mexicana de Empresarios LGBT (FME-LGBT)).

-Identified for expansion phase of the Out and Equal Global Network
+Identified for expansion phase of the Out and Equal Global Network.

 Talent Sourcing Resources

-Movimiento Asociativo Jalicience pro Personas con Discapacidad (MADIJAL) In Jalisco, an inter-institutional agreement was reached so that the Jalisco Secretary of Health, the Ministry of Labor and Social Welfare and the System for the Integral Development of the Family (DIF Jalisco) support the creation of an “Integral Model of Labor Linkage for Persons with Disabilities from Jalisco.
+Movimiento Asociativo Jalicience pro Personas con Discapacidad (MADIJAL): In Jalisco, an inter-institutional agreement was reached so that the Jalisco Secretary of Health, the Ministry of Labor and Social Welfare and the System for the Integral Development of the Family (DIF Jalisco) support the creation of an “Integral Model of Labor Linkage for Persons with Disabilities from Jalisco.”

 Incluyeme.com helps companies to hire talent with disabilities.
 Incluyme.com helps people with disabilities find jobs in order to have a fair opportunity to support themselves and their families just like any other person.
 They operate in Argentina, Chile, Peru, Paraguay, Colombia, and Mexico.

-CONADIS is a good resource to review lasting outcomes of the “National Work and Employment Program for People with Disabilities 2014-2018,” the first special program aimed at the labor inclusion of the people with some type of disability
+CONADIS is a good resource to review lasting outcomes of the “National Work and Employment Program for People with Disabilities 2014-2018,” the first special program aimed at the labor inclusion of the people with some type of disability.

 Additional Resources

-Independent Living Mexico – Vida Independiente Mexico is an association dedicated to socially and occupationally integrating people with motor disabilities, through physical, psychological rehabilitation, wheelchair management, philosophy of Life, among others; achieving a true interaction of people in wheelchairs and people standing.
+Vida Independiente Mexico is an association dedicated to socially and occupationally integrating people with motor disabilities, through physical, psychological rehabilitation, wheelchair management, philosophy of Life, among others; achieving a true interaction of people in wheelchairs and people standing.
 They have Business Links, uncertain of the level of talent sourcing vs corporate social responsibility model.

 The Latin American Network of Non-Governmental Organizations of Persons With Disabilities and their Families (RIADIS) is a network formed by organizations of persons with disabilities from 19 countries in Latin America and the Caribbean.
 Formed in 2002, RIADIS represents national DPOs as well as several NGOs acting as technical collaborators.